 In this article, we will discuss the key differences between a registered practical nurse (RPN) versus a registered nurse (RN).
 Find out what each of these nursing professions do, and which of these is better for you and your goals in the future.

-According to the College of Nurses of Ontario (CNO), "the main difference between RNs and RPNs is foundational education.
-While RNs and RPNs study from the same body of nursing knowledge, RNs study for a longer period of time, allowing for a greater depth and breadth of foundational knowledge.
+According to the College of Nurses of Ontario (CNO), the best way to tell RNs and RPNs apart is the type of foundational education involved.
+While it's established that RNs and RPNs study from the same body of nursing knowledge, RNs typically study for a longer period of time, allowing for a greater depth and breadth of foundational knowledge.

-Furthermore, the CNO establishes that the nursing practice is "a broad profession constantly expanding its scope of practice" and in the near future, RNs will be permitted to prescribe medication and communicate diagnoses for the purpose of prescribing medication for certain non-complex conditions.
-This will set them more apart from RPNs, but the organization still believes that years of foundational education will continue to be the distinguishing difference between the two designations of nurses in Ontario.
+Furthermore, the nursing practice is known to be a profession that doesn't limit its scope of practice and expands to different areas instead.
+In the near future, RNs are slated to both prescribe medication and make assessments and diagnoses for certain non-complex conditions.
+This will set them apart from RPNs, but the organization still believes that years of foundational education will continue to be the distinguishing difference between the two designations of nurses in Ontario.